-GOP Tax Cuts Expected to Push Up Nation's Debt
+GOP Tax Cuts Expected To Push Up Nation's Debt

 But, Holtz-Eakin says, he believes there are enough positive elements in the tax bills to incentivize business investment that will boost growth and wages.
 That, he says, is a big benefit to the middle class.

-But what about the $1.5 trillion in additional debt?
-Secretary of the Treasury Steve Mnuchin says tax reform will pay for itself by boosting growth and producing more tham $1.5 trillion in added tax revenue.
+And what about the $1.5 trillion in additional debt?
+Secretary of the Treasury Steven Mnuchin says tax reform will pay for itself by boosting growth and producing more than $1.5 trillion in added tax revenue.
 Holtz-Eakin disagrees.
 Optimistically, he says, tax reform might pay for half of what it costs.

 Burman says that's too optimistic.
 He says mainstream economic models suggest the initial growth spurt from tax cuts is later offset by slower growth, so the negative debt effects remain.